Eurasian Patent Organization

 The Eurasian Patent Organization (EAPO) is an international organization set up in 1995 by the Eurasian Patent Convention (EAPC) to grant Eurasian patents.
+Since 2021, also industrial designs are granted.
 The official language of the EAPO is Russian and its current president is Saule Tlevlessova.
 The headquarters of the EAPO is in Moscow, Russia.

 Membership and signatories

 Member states

 As of February 2021, the following 8 countries are contracting states to the EAPC and therefore members of the Eurasian Patent Organization: